vladi-rh/rhoai-genaiops-lab-instructions/docs/4-ready-to-scale-201/2-evaluate-genai-applications.md

 This is important to test both for your model based on the hardware you use, but also on the backend system as a whole, as when we keep adding more complex functionality it will slow down how fast the model can responde, sometimes causing it to be an unviable option for our usecase.

-To try it out, head over to your workbench again and go through the notebook `guidellm-test.ipynb`
+To try it out, head over to your workbench again and go through the notebook `canopy/4-ready-to-scale-201/2-guidellm-test.ipynb`